Be part of the future

 Here and There: 2017 Programming / Artist Opportunities

 In 2017 The Soap Factory is taking in some fresh air, stepping outside the Factory and rethinking spaces both Here and There.
 We’re making new connections with new public spaces throughout Minnesota and new cities around the world; asking you to pack your bags and join us on the trip.

 The Soap Factory’s International Residency Exchange Program

-1-3 month residency placement program, providing emerging and mid-career Minnesota artists support to research, produce, and exhibit new works and explore the artistic, social and cultural context offered by their host city.
-The Soap Factory will be providing travel, material, and housing support to each participating artist-in-residence.
+The Residency exchange is a 1-2 month placement program, providing emerging and mid-career Minnesota artists support to research, produce, exhibit new works, and explore the artistic, social and cultural context offered by a host city.
+Upon their return, residency artists will share their experiences and any new work through an artist talk and studio visit with one of The Soap Factory’s established curatorial advisors.

 The Soap Factory’s public space program invites artists to submit proposals for projects outside of The Soap Factory that re-think public spaces, and/or utilize spaces that are often neglected or overlooked.
 In addition to staff, installation support, and documentation support; The Soap Factory will provide five artists/artist groups with a stipend of $5,000, and two artists/artist groups with a stipend of $10,000 to complete their projects.Applications must be submitted through Mn Artists.

 Call opens, December 19 – deadline, February 22, 2017